What Density Foam Roller Is Best for Tight Hips? | 321 STRONG Answers

 **How often should I foam roll my hips?**

-Daily rolling works well for most people.
+Daily rolling works well for a lot of people.
 Roll each hip for 60 to 90 seconds after workouts or before bed.
 Consistency beats intensity.
-Daily rolling delivers more range-of-motion gains than occasional intense sessions.
+Daily rolling delivers more range-of-motion advances than occasional intense sessions.

 **Should I stretch before or after foam rolling my hips?**